Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 .GIF works for small animations, drawn logos, icons, or images without gradients.
 You can have a transparent background if needed.

 NO CLIP ART: We want quality images.
 Stay away from cheesy clip-art graphics.
-I have used clip-art — but that is the rare exception, not the rule.
-I will only use clip-art when the image was so spot on apropos to the topic at hand that it enhanced my post rather than distracted from it.
+I have used clip art — but that is the rare exception, not the rule.
+I will only use clip-art when the image is so spot on apropos to the topic at hand that it enhances my post rather than distracts from it.

-.PNG is the best of both worlds—excellent photo-level resolution — for smaller files.
-In addition, you can have a colored or transparent background if needed.
+.PNG is the best of both worlds—excellent photo-level resolution—for smaller files.
+Additionally, you can choose a colored or transparent background if needed.
 Add styles such as drop shadows to text, and PNG is the way to go.
-But, PNGs tend to have larger file sizes, so be aware of that.
+But PNGs tend to have larger file sizes, so be aware of that.

 A Few More…